vkbo/OsirisAnalysis/README.md

 Plasma is named in camel case with "Plasma" followed by species name.
 Example: PlasmaElectrons, PlasmaIons.

+**Multiple Similar Species**

+You can append a number 1-9 behind any of these variables.

+**Shorthand Format**

+You can for instance write 'EB' instead of 'ElectronBeam', 'PE' for 'PlasmaElectrons', 'EB1' for 'ElectronBeam1', etc.

+**Naming Translation**

+All variable name translations is done in the Variables class.
+Look at the internal map for more details.
+For particle species you can add your own variable names at the end of the `LocalConfig.m` file if you want to add more.

 ## Data Type Classes

 All classes have a similar constructor, but different methods for processing data.
 They all take an OsirisData object as first input, and species type as second if relevant.
-These are the obly required inputs.
+These are the only required inputs.
+More inputs can be specified with standard MATLAB name/value pairs.
+See the description in the header for each class which inputs are accepted.
+Generally the all accept specifying units (SI, normalised, etc) in the constructor.
+Axis scales can also be set.

-The object is initiated at data dump 0, but this can be changed by setting the property `Time` to a data dump number.
+The object is initiated at data dump 0, but this can be changed by setting the property `Time` to a different data dump number.

-Optional inputs can be used to set the units to something other than "N", which is simulation, or normalised, units.
-At the moment these classes only support SI units.
-The scale is the defaulting to metres, but can set to for instance &mu;m or mm.
-Other units are also available, but not really practical.

 Example:
 ```matlab